Earl of Desmond: Earl of Desmond: first creation

 The title Earl of Desmond was first created for Maurice FitzGerald, 4th Baron Desmond in about 1329.

 Gerald FitzGerald, 3rd Earl of Desmond, married Eleanor Butler.
-Through her, John FitzGerald, 4th Earl of Desmond and all subsequent Geraldine earls of Desmond could trace descent through Eleanor de Bohun to Elizabeth of Rhuddlan, daughter of King Edward I of England of the House of Plantagenet by his queen, Eleanor of Castile of the House of Burgundy.
+Through her, John FitzGerald, 4th Earl of Desmond and all subsequent Geraldine earls of Desmond could trace descent through Eleanor de Bohun to Elizabeth of Rhuddlan, daughter of King Edward I of the House of Plantagenet by his queen, Eleanor of Castile of the House of Burgundy.

 Over time, according to English sources, the FitzGerald family became highly assimilated to the local Irish culture.
 The final Earl of Desmond of this creation was Gerald FitzGerald, the 14th Earl.
 The FitzGeralds and Fitzmaurices had resisted the Protestant Reformation of King Henry VIII and, after the failure of the first and second Desmond Rebellions, the 14th Earl was defeated and killed by forces loyal to Queen Elizabeth I on 11 November 1583.
 His title, along with the enormous estates of his family, were forfeit to the English Crown.